 The picturesque and historic market town of Knaresborough is located on the River Nidd, just a few miles out of Harrogate.
 Despite it not being a large town, you’ll find plenty to do and see.
 Visit Knaresborough Castle, the River Nidd Railway Viaduct and Mother Shipton’s Cave before browsing the market and the local pubs.
 Tradition and local commerce is valued here; there’s no main supermarket and residents tend to ‘shop local’.
 You can too – and try some local cuisine while you’re at it!

 The Captain Cook Memorial Museum in Whitby is in the 17th century house in Grape Lane on Whitby’s harbour side where the young James Cook lodged as an apprentice.
 It was here that Cook trained as a seaman and acquired those maritime skills, which led to his epic voyages of discovery.
 The museum highlights include Cook’s original letters, models of his ships and sketches and watercolours created by the official artists on his voyages.

-You won’t be bored on a trip to North Yorkshire, and there’s something for everyone.
+You won’t be bored on a trip to England biggest county, and there’s something for everyone.
 A gorgeous mixture of urbanised areas of towns and cities alongside beautiful British countryside, North Yorkshire presents opportunities to enjoy a whole host of activities spanning day-trips, weekends and longer vacations.
 It’s unspoilt landscapes and hospitable culture will endear you in no time and you’ll be sure to return after your first visit!